hyperledger/identus-cloud-agent/docs/docusaurus/webhooks/webhook.md

 ## Introduction

-Welcome to the tutorial on webhook notifications in PRISM Agent.
-In this tutorial, we will explore how webhook notifications can enhance your experience with PRISM Agent by providing real-time updates on events.
+Welcome to the tutorial on webhook notifications in the Cloud Agent.
+In this tutorial, we will explore how webhook notifications can enhance your experience with the Cloud Agent by providing real-time updates on events.
 By leveraging webhook notifications, you can stay informed about important changes happening within the agent.

 ## Understanding Webhook Notifications